ChikaraWakaura/snd-serialmidi/README.md

 --- Warning ---

-Please pay close attention to confirm the energization of past 100/220 V type hard (own past assets, second hand acquired etc).
+Please pay close attention to confirm the energization of old hardware.

 In case of smoke or ignition, let's calm down and immediately turn off the power.